 -- Basque has a strength in keepers.
 Juan Alonso, Urrutti and Ignacio Eizaguirre were great keepers, but could not make the cut.

 -- Joseba Etxeberria was selected for his commitment to Atletico Bilboa, which is considered to be liked the real national team of Basque.

 -- Ion Andoni Goikoetxea was a forward.
 Andoni Goikoetxea was the centerback known for his rivalry with Diego Maradona.

 -- I only brought two fullbacks.
 I felt Asier del Horno and Cesar Azpilicueta have not done enough.
 Instead, I selected Jose Maria Zarraga who was a key member of Real Madrid of the 1950's.
 He could play as a left back.
 Pablo Zanaleta(Argentina) probably deserved a spot too.

 -- Telmo Zarra is probably the best known striker from Basque.

 -- Didiner Deschamps, Diego Forlan and Gonzalo Higuain are of Basque descent.
-Bixente Lizarazu played for Atletico Bilboa.
+Bixente Lizarazu actually played for Atletico Bilboa.